jonathanvdc/skeleshare-cgo26-artifact/README.md

   python3 evaluation.py --phase figure --only A-vgg-enodes
 ```

-To draw the figure, navigate to the `results/A-vgg-enodes/eqsat` folder of the desired experiment and run:
+To generate the figure, navigate to the experiment’s `results/A-vgg-enodes/eqsat` directory and run:

 ```bash
 pdflatex $SCRIPTDIR/figures/enodes.tex
 ```

-To repdouce figure 12 (b), there are following options:
+To reproduce Figure 12(b), the artifact provides the following experiment options:
 - `B-vgg-saturation`
 - `B-vgg-extraction-1to5`
 - `B-vgg-extraction-$id` ($id = 6 ~ 14)

-Since running the whole experiment will take several days, we partition the experiment into several move steps.
+Since running the full experiment end-to-end can take several days, we split it into multiple smaller steps.
-`B-vgg-saturation` produces the saturation curve in figure 12 (b).
+`B-vgg-saturation` generates the saturation curve shown in Figure 12(b).
-`B-vgg-extraction-1to5`, `B-vgg-extraction-6`, ..., and `B-vgg-extraction-14` produce the extraction curve in figure 12 (b).
+The extraction curve in Figure 12(b) is generated by `B-vgg-extraction-1to5`, `B-vgg-extraction-6`, ..., `B-vgg-extraction-14`.
-Note that `B-vgg-extraction-7` to `B-vgg-extraction-14` will reach the run time cut-off and therefore produce similar run time (180 minutes).
+Note that `B-vgg-extraction-7` through `B-vgg-extraction-14` hit the runtime cutoff and therefore report similar runtimes (180 minutes).

 ```bash
 docker run --rm -it \